danhalligan/ISLRv2-solutions-template/README.md

 commented questions using [R markdown].

 All questions from the original book have been translated to markdown and are quoted.
-You should provide you answers between the commented sections.
+You should provide your answers between the commented sections.
 For example: